Academic advising is available to assist all new and returning students from year one to graduation.

 Meet your academic advisors:

 Born and raised in Moncton, Stephanie (Steph) Richard ('18) came to study at Mount A later in life, yet she has always felt an affinity for the campus and community.
 From an early age, while visiting her grandparents in Sackville, she could often be found skating on the swan pond and sliding down the campus hills in the Winter.
-Before deciding to complete a BA with a major in Psychology at Mount Allison, she held different roles from a yoga instructor to a children's writer to a program coordinator in the non-profit sector.
+Before deciding to complete a BA with a major in Psychology at Mount Allison, she held different roles ranging from a yoga instructor to a children's writer to a program coordinator in the non-profit sector.
 As a student, she worked as a Teaching Assistant for the Psychology Department and a Note Taker for the Meighen Centre.
 After graduating, it wasn't long before she was called back home to Mount Allison to begin her journey as an Academic Advisor in 2018.
 Steph enjoys her work and absolutely loves meeting with students and helping them find ways to meet their academic goals.

 Born and raised in Sackville, Sarah Cormier ('12) always dreamed of studying at Mount Allison.
 While a student, Sarah was a member of the Psych Society, worked at Jennings Dining Hall, and studied in the basement of the library.
 After graduating with a major in Psychology, Sarah worked as a Career Practitioner before being drawn back to the Mount Allison community.
 At Mount Allison, Sarah has worked in various roles prior to becoming the academic advisor for Bachelor of Commerce, and Bachelor of Science students.
 Sarah loves reading, baking bread and pies (her apple pie is rumored to be the best), and spending time with her two children.
 Sarah's favourite part of advising is getting to chat with new and returning students and helping them through their education journey at Mount Allison!